Theology

 • Monotheism, colonialism, diversity, and human rights

-• Analysis of miracle reports and parables from the perspective of the mission
+• Analyze miracle reports and parables from the mission perspective

 • Pauline Letters, historical context, analysis, and interpretation

-• Analysis and interpretation of Jesus’ parables in the synoptic gospels
+• Analyze and interpret Jesus’ parables in the synoptic gospels

-• Theology and gender and power relations in the Sacred Scripture
+• Theology, gender, and power relations in the Sacred Scripture

 Research projects: